MerronTeam/vagrant/README.md

 But I am still **sad**.

-I write this game is not only for me, it is still for my friend, a great helper--**tanrunxi**.
+I write this game is not only for me, it is still for my friend, a great helper--**tangrunxi**.

 After NOI2020, he will go away from the OI.